 Free plan always available!

-For pair programming in VS Code-based solutions like VSCodium and Eclipse Theia, install CodeTogether from the Open VSX Registry.
+For remote collaboration in VS Code-based solutions like VSCodium and Eclipse Theia, install CodeTogether from the Open VSX Registry.

 Step 2: Start a session